marcojakob/code.makery.ch/content/library/html-css/part6/_index.en.md

 +++
-title = "HTML & CSS Tutorial - Part 6: Navigation"
+title = "Part 6: Navigation"
 date = 2015-04-08
-description = "Learn how to create a navigation for your website." image = "/assets/library/html-css/portfolio.png" prettify = true comments = true weight = 6
+description = "Learn how to create a navigation for your website." image = "portfolio.png" prettify = true comments = true weight = 6
-paging = "6"
 +++

 In this part we will create a navigation so that visitors can switch between the pages.